 Raise your hand if you’re the girl that never met an adventure she didn’t like.
 Hands up if you’re the one that loves being outside with sunshine on your face and the wind in your hair! 🙋♀️if you’ve ever had to pee in the great outdoors!

-If you’re that girl… the one that doesn’t let her period keep her from adventure… it’s time to learn to dig a cathole. 😂 A few months ago, we wrote a blog post focused on how to use a menstrual cup while hiking, backpacking, or camping.
+If you’re that girl… the one that doesn’t let her period keep her from adventure… it’s time to learn to dig a cathole. 😂 A few months ago, we wrote a blog post about how to use a menstrual cup while camping, backpacking, or hiking.
 In that article, we talked a little bit about the “bury or pack it out” philosophy, but today it’s time to put it to action with an in-depth explanation – with pictures – of how to dig a cathole.

 First, let us tell you what a cathole is.